erfannayeb/HackTheBox-Labs/Network-Fundamentals/Responder/writeup.md

 enforcing strong password policies to resist offline cracking, and monitoring for outbound SMB connections which are unusual in most environments.

-Replace `10.129.X.X` with your target IP, `10.10.X.X` with your HTB VPN IP, and paste your real flag and cracked password.
-Want me to continue with Crocodile?